jeromehaas/bday-calendar-server/README.md

 # Bday Calendar [Server]

-This repository holds the server of Bday-Calendar, a dashboard where you can track the birthdayd from your family-memers and friedns and get notified about soon occuring bdays - so that you hopefully never forget them again.
+This repository holds the server of a small application where you can track the birthdays from your family-members and friends and get notified about soon occuring bdays - so that you hopefully never forget them again.

 ## Installation